MuhamudhaAqsa/TollPaymentProcessingSystem/README.md

 # Toll Payment Processing System

 A **Java-based Object-Oriented Toll Payment Processing System** designed to simulate toll collection on a circular highway.
-This project was implemented as part of **Zoho Round 3** technical assessment.

 ---